romancardenas/riscv-slic/README.md

-# riscv-vsoft
+# riscv-slic
-Crate for enabling vectored handling of software interrupts for RISC-V targets
+Crate for enabling vectored handling of software interrupts for RISC-V targets inspired by PLIC.